ultimateownsz/PySeas/.github/ISSUE_TEMPLATE/enhancement.md

 # Suggesting Enhancements

-We welcome your ideas for improving PySeas!
+We welcome your ideas for improving PyCeas!
 Whether it’s a new feature or a minor improvement, your contributions help shape the project.

 For general contribution guidelines, see our **[Contributing Guide](/CONTRIBUTING.md)**.